CLINICAL NUTRITIONIST / COGNITIVE BEHAVIOURAL THERAPIST SERVICES AGREEMENT CONTRACT

 Working on Skype, Phone & FaceTime

-It is your responsibility to have a working internet connection for all Skype and FaceTime sessions.
-You will be charged for scheduled sessions if your Clinical Nutritionist is waiting for your call, but you are unable to connect online.
-You will be called for any phone sessions to a UK landline or mobile number if you are in the UK.
+• It is client`s responsibility to have a working internet connection for all Skype and FaceTime sessions.
+Client will be charged for scheduled sessions if KATSIARYNA EMELJANA is waiting for the call, but client is unable to connect online.
+Client will be called for any phone sessions to a UK landline or mobile number if you are in the UK.

 The Clinical Nutrition Descriptor